learn-co-curriculum/phase-1-html5-media/README.md

 ## Demonstrate How to Embed Audio Elements in HTML5
 Embedding audio can be a nice touch to a website.
-If you had a MySpace page back in the 2000s, you can probably heavily relate to this.
+If you had a MySpace page back in the 2000s, you can probably to this.
 HTML was very different back then.
 The HTML tags were not semantic, especially not for media, and it was less forgiving to install.
-If you wanted to embed audio, you often times also needed to embed an audio player, which might have to be flash, java, or javascript based.
-If you did not, you could easily play audio with no way for the user to control it.
+If you wanted to embed audio, you also needed to embed an audio  player, which might have to be flash, java, or javascript based.
+If you did not, you could mistakenly start audio with no way for the user to control it.
 This is no longer an issue, as HTML5 has its own default media players supported in the browser.

 We can do this now by including the <audio> element.
 Enclosed within the audio element are source elements that point to the location of various audio file formats.
 The reason we